apache/druid/docs/api-reference/retention-rules-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints for managing retention rules and retrieving intervals.
+This document describes the API endpoints for managing retention rules in Apache Druid.

 ## Retention rules